 There could be several reasons why conversions may not match.
 Keep in mind that Bing Ads doesn't expose conversion data to any third-party platform, and each system uses its own logic and goal setup to track conversions.
-Bing Ads reports conversions on the date of the conversion, whereas some other reporting tools attribute them to the date of the ad click.
+Bing Ads reports conversions on the date of the ad click, whereas some other reporting tools attribute them to the date of the conversion.
 As such, some level of discrepancies are expected.

 Why Bing Ads may not be counting conversions

 - Did you install the UET tag across your website (or at least on the conversion pages)?

 - Did you verify that the criteria you used in conversion goal definition matches the conversion pages?
 Spelling mistakes, incorrect page URL values etc. in the goal definitions cause the UET events on those conversion pages to not match the conversion goal definition.
 When there is no match, conversions will not be counted.